Dr. Clark - Broad Channel

 Images

-Amazing place in Chinatown.
-Very cool atmosphere and interior that transports you to Hokkaido, Japan.
-Food is incredible, one of the best meals we had in the city and very reasonably priced.
-Everyone there is a local, mostly people in their 20s.
-Highly recommend for an authentic NY dining experience away from the tourist mainstays!
+This place in Chinatown is fantastic!
+The atmosphere and decor really transport you to Hokkaido, Japan.
+The food is amazing—one of the best meals we've had in the city, and it's very reasonably priced.
+The clientele is mostly locals, primarily in their 20s.
+I highly recommend it for an authentic New York dining experience that's away from the typical tourist spots!
 View all feedback.

 Went to dinner on Monday March 27.
 We experienced poor customer service from our server as we did not feel like we were treated with respect.
 There was a minor miscommunication regarding how many noodle servings our table would receive, and we felt our questions and concerns were not addressed respectfully.
 We were calmly trying to explain the situation, but our server stormed off and gave us an attitude.The scallop...
 View all feedback.